Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 The selection criteria are as follows:

-• a sufficient grade in the advanced studies stage of a master’s degree - usually at least a good evaluation is required
+- a sufficient grade in the advanced studies stage of a master’s degree - usually at least a good evaluation is required

-• availability of resources for supervision
+- availability of resources for supervision

 The board of the doctoral programme will process the applications and invite external experts to evaluate them.
-The applications are assessed according to the following criteria, where relevant:

-• quality of the research plan (general quality, feasibility, relation to doctoral programme re-search profile)
+- quality of the research plan (general quality, feasibility, relation to doctoral programme research profile)

-• success in previous studies (master’s thesis grade and other studies)
+- success in previous studies (master’s thesis grade and other studies)

-• academic merits and progress in studies towards a doctoral degree (publications, conference presentations, activity in scientific associations, scientific awards, amount of studies in study register, studying speed, etc.).
+- academic merits and progress in studies towards a doctoral degree (publications, conference presentations, activity in scientific associations, scientific awards, amount of studies in study register, studying speed, etc.).

-- doctoral programme checks the applications and asks supplements when needed (remember for instance language test, when needed)
+- doctoral programme checks the applications

-- applications are evaluated in the disciplines
+- applications that meet the criteria are evaluated in the disciplines/departments

-- according to the evaluation in the disciplines/departments about 10 applications will be send for external evaluation
+- according to the evaluation in the disciplines/departments about 12 applications will be send for external evaluation

 - Philosophy: Helena Siipi, helena.siipi(a)utu.fi